rr-it/scriptmerger/Documentation/KnownProblemsAndHints/Index.rst

 - You can disable the scriptmerger for the request by an URL parameter.
 Just add the following to your query string:
   “?no\_cache=1&disableScriptmerger=1”.

+- If you want to post-process the written files, because you want to push them to a CDN or something like that, you can use the proviced internal hook.
+Just register some class in your ext_localconf.php into this array
+  $GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['scriptmerger']['writeFilePostHook'] and add the method "writeFilePostHook" inside this class with the required logic.

 Your problem isn't listed here and you still experience problems with your minified, compressed and/or concatenated contents?
 Then please report your issue at the project tracker on `forge <http://forge.typo3.org/projects/extension-scriptmerger/issues>`_.